glennjones/be-more-hapi/README.md

 # An API built to show off hapi.js

+___PLEASE NOTE: in Feb 2016 `hapi-swagger` updated the version of swagger-ui used and increased the options that are available.
+To do this the code for custom pages was changed.
+Please make sure you have the latest version of this project and if you are using custom pages in your own project you update all the code as per the Readme on the [hapi-swagger](https://github.com/glennjones/hapi-swagger) repo.___

 This web API was built to demonstrate some of the [hapi](hapijs.com) features and functionality.
 It was part of a talk given at [Asyncjs](http://asyncjs.com/be-more-hapi/) on the 10 October 2013.
 The API is a simple calculator that allows you to add, subtract, divide or multiple two numbers.
 To demonstrate a more common set of API calls I also added methods to store sums into a mongodb database.

 ## hapi-swagger